ko1/rubyhackchallenge/EN/1_culture.md

 ## Important note

-This article introduces several rules.
-However, we interpreter developers make a point of "Hacking".
+This article introduces several rather pendantic "rules".
+However, what we interpreter developers value the most is "Hacking".
-If you contribute a great patch, we will support your contribution if you don't satisfy the above rules.
+If you contribute a great patch, we will support your contribution, even if you don't strictly abide by the above rules.

-Wirte a code with fun.
+Write code, and have fun!